|

 (stationary models, unit roots and co-integration, spectral analysis) and

 nonparametric and semiparametric methods.
-Time permitting, additional topics which
+Time permitting, additional topics

-and limited dependent variable models.
-ECO 2403S Topics in Econometrics (team taught) This a special topics course, team taught by
+limited dependent variable models.
+ECO 3400S Topics in Econometrics (team taught) This is a

-econometricians in the Economics Department.
-ECO 3502S Energy and Regulation This
+Department.
+ECO 1960S Energy and Regulation This

 course provides a general treatment of the economics of energy markets and